flammie/flammie.github.io/index.md

 * [Apertium Finnish–German resources](//apertium.github.io/apertium-fin-eng/)
 * [Apertium Finnish–Norwegian resources](//apertium.github.io/apertium-fin-nor/)

-## Blogs, opinions and writeups
+## Blogs, opinions and such

-There is also a section for [essays, rants and such writeups](rants.html), where I write things that are not quite well-formulated enough for academic short papers even but longer than tweets, you could call them blog posts but they kind of lack the temporal concept of blog postings somehow...
+* [essays, rants and such writeups](rants.html), where I write things that are not quite well-formulated enough for academic short papers even but longer than tweets
+* [reviewy things](reviews-everything/) and a CMS I wrote for writing reviews or *backing up* reviews from other sources (since we cannot trust googles and tripadvisers)
+* [cooking up](cooks-food/) and a CMS I wrote for writing recipes

 # Flammie